alicagank/VowSpace/README.md

 # VowSpace: A vowel formant analysis application

-VowSpace is an open-source desktop application developed with the aim of acquiring, visualizing, normalizing, comparing, and linguistically analyzing vowel sounds from audio files and/or datasets.
+VowSpace is an open-source desktop application developed with the aim of acquiring, visualizing, normalizing, comparing, and linguistically analyzing vowel formant frequencies from audio files and/or datasets.

 In phonetic and sociophonetic research, analyzing vowel formants is essential for understanding language variation, speaker physiology, and vowel space.
 Researchers often use general-purpose software like R or Praat, which require advanced skills and time for custom visualizations.
 VowSpace was created as an open-source tool for vowel space plotting, combining raw and normalized data.
 While R packages like phonR and vowelPlot, and Praat offer similar functions, they either assume programming expertise or lack accessible GUI features for normalization and visualization.